 3. Finally, some companies may also be in doubts as to what extent, if at all, such transparency in labelling is beneficial for their products’ image (and this reason seems to be closer to reality).

-As for as the list of non-adopters, I was told it had already been published online and I was really pleased to hear this, although I’ve been trying to find this list online for two days now and failed.
-Will keep trying I please do flag it up if you are more succesful!
+4. As for as the list of non-adopters, I was told it had already been published online and I was really pleased to hear this, although I’ve been trying to find this list online for two days now and failed.

 Some other questions raised during the Forum related to concerns over how and by whom the use of the traffic lights will be overseen and what, if any, enforcement measures are out there to ensure the compliance.
 Overall, much hope is placed on the new labelling in terms of enabling consumers to more easily identify healthier food choices and move towards more balanced diets, although education is key if genuinely positive changes in consumer eating behaviours are to be achieved.